anjalisilva/TestingPackage/README.md

 ## References

 Provide full references for all sources used, including for the packages mentioned under ‘Contributions’, in one specific format.
-E.g.,
+E.g., <br> <br>
 Akaike, H. (1973).
 Information theory and an extension of the maximum likelihood principle.
 In *Second International Symposium on Information Theory*, New York, USA, 267–281.
 Springer Verlag.